joleitner/cardano-car-documents/README.md

 After creating, it is necessary to wait briefly until the NFT has been appended with a new block to the chain (approx. 20sec).
 The [Cardano NFT Gallery](https://testnet.adatools.io/nft) can also be used to check whether the minted NFT was successfully created.

+## Remote Wallets
+If you want to demo this project, you might want to use [Nami wallet](https://chrome.google.com/webstore/detail/nami/lpfcbjknijpeeillifnkikgncikgfhdo) in the browser for the NFTs to show up in an independent wallet AND viewer.

 ### Transactions
 For example, after creating a new NFT, it could be transferred to a new user.
 1. First create a new user via signup
 2. Copy the newly created wallet address of the user and log in again as manager
 3. Now a new transaction can be created via the Manage page and the NFT can be sent to the user

 <br>
 ~ By creating the prototype and experimenting with it, it is easy to imagine that NFTs will be used for more than just digital art in the future.